-Jennifer Duchon, MD, DrPH, MPH, Associate Professor of Pediatrics at the Icahn School of Medicine at Mount Sinai offers ways you can keep your child protected and discusses vaccination recommendations.
+Jennifer Duchon, MD, DrPH, MPH, Associate Professor of Pediatrics at the Icahn School of Medicine at Mount Sinai, offers ways you can keep your child protected and discusses vaccination recommendations.

 “Vaccines for influenza, RSV, and COVID-19 are our most important tools for preventing these viruses and their complications,” says Dr. Duchon.
-“Staying up to date on vaccinations is critical to safeguarding not only ourselves but our most vulnerable populations, including young children, the elderly, and those with weakened immune systems.
+“Staying up to date on vaccinations is critical to safeguarding not only ourselves but our most vulnerable populations, including young children, the elderly, and those with weakened immune systems.”

 In addition, there are practices you can teach your child to prevent the spread of viruses.
-It is recommended that everyone wash their hands often, cover coughs and sneezes, and avoid people who are sick.
-If you are sick, try to stay home, and keep kids at home when they are sick.
+It’s recommended that everyone follow these tips:

 COVID-19